Overview

 Optional |

 Filter expression.
 Use the BC.QUERYTABLEFILTER function to create ready-to-use filters.
 Flow fields are scoped with a flow filter rather than an ordinary column filter - see the dedicated guide for details.
-Filtering on fields from related tables (see Filtering based on the |
+You can filter on fields from related tables (see the Excluding non-matching rows depends on the Velixo Extension for Business Central - see the requirements page for the minimum version.
+With older extension versions, all rows are returned instead, and the related field returns an empty value for non-matching rows.
+Filters on aggregated columns (for example, Filtering based on the |

 |